 Clothing basics for adventures in the Nordics

-Hiking and trekking in the natural surroundings and wilderness areas of the Nordic Countries is certainly more enjoyable with the right outdoor clothing and footwear.
+Hiking and trekking in the natural surroundings and wilderness areas of the Nordic Countries are certainly more enjoyable with the right outdoor clothing and footwear.
 The starting point for choosing the right gear comes with these keywords: items have to qualify on waterproof and windproof, furthermore the fabrics should be highly breathable and quick-drying.
 Lightweight could be added but this is certainly less important as one of the primary features.
 And cotton is out.

 The outdoors dress code is layers

 It is fitting that the layering system, admittedly something like an outdoors mantra, is stressed by everyone – it simply works best.
 And of course does the relevance of layering your clothing apply to all seasons and various weather conditions, albeit that in summer your layers are a few only or less insulating.
-Be prepared however, also in the warmer months of the year, to face changing weather – the items you are wearing and those that are in the backpack should get you through an unexpected storm and heavy rainfall, as well as shield you from the sun.
-See also our Packing list for day tours for an overview on what to bring along.
+Be prepared, however, also in the warmer months of the year, to face changing weather – the items you are wearing and those that are in the backpack should get you through an unexpected storm and heavy rainfall, as well as shield you from the sun.
+See also our Packing list for day tours for an overview of what to bring along.